john-ml/tsh/README.md

 Phone service: AT&T
 ```

-That's it! tsh will text you, execute any unread texts, and start listening for replies.
+That's it! tsh will text you, execute any unread texts, and await further instruction.

 Try texting it `echo hello, world` or something.